cohenadair/VEGANbot/README.md

 ## VEGANbot
-A simple Node.js RESTful API that will return whether or not the given food ingredient is vegan.
+A simple Node.js RESTful API that will return information about a vegan-based diet.
 This app was developed for [Train 2.0](http://train2point0.com/).

 ## Running locally